-Imatinib is a type of biological therapy called a tyrosine kinase inhibitor (TKI).
+Imatinib is a type of cancer growth blocker called a tyrosine kinase inhibitor (TKI).
 Tyrosine kinases are proteins that cells use to signal to each other to grow.
 They act as chemical messengers.
 There are a number of different tyrosine kinases and blocking them stops the cancer cells growing.

 Imatinib targets different tyrosine kinases, depending on the type of cancer.

 You have imatinib as a tablet that you swallow whole, with a glass of water after food.
 If you can’t swallow the tablets, you can dissolve them in a glass of mineral water or apple juice.
 Drop the whole tablets into the fluid, and stir with a spoon until the tablets have broken up completely.
 Then drink the whole glassful.

 Speak to your pharmacist if you have problems swallowing the tablets.

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, no more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.